 Computing at the Edge means less data transmission as most of the heavy-lifting is done by the Edge devices.
 Instead of sending the raw data to the Cloud, most of the processing is done at the Edge, and only the result is sent to the Cloud, thus requiring less data transmission bandwidth.

-IoT means more systems, more systems means more bandwidth and more load on centralized servers.
-In Cloud Computing architecture, adding one IoT device results in an increase in bandwidth requirement and the Cloud compute power.
+IoT means more systems, more systems mean more bandwidth and more load on centralized servers.
+In Cloud Computing architecture, adding one IoT device results in an increase in bandwidth requirement and Cloud compute power.

 Let’s use the above example of the smart parking system, streaming live 1080p video feed to the Cloud.
 The customer wants to install this system in 10 additional parking lots.
 In order to facilitate this, they need to increase their network bandwidth and need approximately 10 times more compute power and Cloud storage space as the load on the centralized servers increases with incoming data from 10 additional cameras.
 This increases network traffic and the uplink bandwidth becomes a bottleneck.
 Thus, scaling is costly as the network traffic, bandwidth and use of Cloud resources increase with every additional device.